varnerlab/CHEME-1800-Computing-Book/unit-3-learning/combitorial.md

 Simulated annealing (SA) is a heuristic optimization algorithm inspired by the annealing process in metallurgy {cite}`SIMAN1983`.
 Simulated annealing is especially good at finding near-optimal solutions to problems with many local optima.

-Simulated annealing solves complex optimization problems by randomly selecting a candidate and evaluating its fitness compared to the current best solution.
-The candidate solution is accepted or rejected based on a probability function; candidate solutions far away from the best solution found so far are less likely to be selected.
+Simulated annealing solves complex optimization problems by randomly selecting a candidate solution, and evaluating the fitness of this candidate compared to the current best solution.
+The candidate solution is accepted or rejected based on a probability function; candidate solutions far away from the best solution are less likely to be selected.
 However, the willingness of the simulated annealing algorithm to choose a candidate far away from the best solution changes over time; in the beginning, the SA algorithm is more willing to take a chance.
 However, as time progresses, the SA algorithm only bets on sure things, i.e., new solutions that are strictly better than the best solution found so far.

 A pseudo-code implementation for a simulated annealing routine is given in {prf:ref}`algo-simulated-annealing`: